 The audition or interview process for the Conservatory is a day of discovery for prospective students and their families.
 It's a welcoming and informative environment, where students have the opportunity to demonstrate their abilities and potential during their audition or interview, ask the faculty and staff questions about their respective program, tour the campus, and even attend a Conservatory performance at the Pittsburgh Playhouse.

 Photo by Shayna Mendez, a senior photojournalism major

-More About: cinema arts, ballet, technical design/management, screenwriting, Conservatory of Performing Arts, modern, stage-management, Pittsburgh Playhouse, cinema production, acting, animation and visual effects, theatre, dance, jazz, musical theatre
+More About: cinema arts, ballet, technical design/management, screenwriting, Conservatory of Performing Arts, modern, stage-management, animation, Pittsburgh Playhouse, cinema production, acting, animation and visual effects, theatre, dance, jazz, musical theatre